MoveWithFriends/MWF-v2-CaF/README.md

 Build and fill new database from ERD and relational data table

-query's are inserted in file query
+query's are inserted in file "query"